Julepe: Normal wager

 Now is where the real game begins.
 The player to the RIGHT of the dealer decides if he passes or plays, and every player afterward follows suit, until the round is over.
 If the decision to pass or play falls on the dealer, and if no player has selected to play, the dealer deals again and the dealer repeats the round.
 If only one player decides to play, the Widow is offered, first to the fallen.
 If the fallen player does not agree, the Widow is offered to the rest of the players, starting with the player RIGHT of the dealer.
 If no one wants the Widow, the player should play against the dealer.
 Within those players that decided to play, the first one to the RIGHT of the dealer plays a card first.
 The next player to his RIGHT plays a card, attempting to beat the previously played card, playing a card of the same suit or, if you have no cards from that suit, a trump card.
 The player that wins the first hand has thus won a trick, and three hands are to be played this way.
-(One card=One hand) If a player that chose to play did not win, did not meet the his bid, or the Widow, or chooses to divide the pot, this player falls.
+(One card=one hand.)
+If a player that chose to play did not win, did not meet his bid, or the Widow, or chooses to divide the pot, this player falls.